andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/00-nudity.md

 For us, we felt empowered because we had the privilege to participate in such a wonderfully provocative work of art.
-We all saw the mastery in the way Mark crafted the piece.
-Furthermore, Mark created a safe space with his tone that carried through from the audition to the final performance that emphasized comfort, calm, and acceptance.
+We all saw the mastery in the way Mark crafted the performance.
+Furthermore, Mark created a safe space that carried through from the audition all the way to the final performance that emphasized comfort, calm, and acceptance.
 Alyce said she felt comfortable with the nudity because "Mark is a magnetic spirit and the whole piece is *intentional*."